Interested in this innovation?

 The design of the program allows high interactivity amongst teachers, children and radio characters.
 The Broad Class – Listen to Learn program emphasizes links between educational domains and content areas.
 Scientific knowledge (dependent upon vocabulary building), cultural practices and arts taught through performing songs about letters or numbers in traditional styles.
 Inquiry, curiosity, and excitement about learning are built into each program.

-The program has benefited more than 100,000 children, educators, members of School Councils, and parents and community members in five different districts of three provinces in Pakistan.
+The program has benefited more than 200,000 children, educators, members of School Councils, parents and community members in different districts of all four provinces in Pakistan.
 60% of program beneficiaries are girls and female educators.

 The program has proved itself to be a revolution in the development sector for providing quality education through social behavioral change.

 Some notable achievements of the program are as follows:

 The program was selected for the coveted award in May 2019 by the 4th Annual Multi-Stakeholder Forum on Science, Technology and Innovation on the Sustainable Development Goals exhibited at UN Headquarters, New York, USA.

 The program is winner of TESOL The Mary Finocchiaro Award for Excellence in Nonpublished Pedagogical Materials Award, 2018.